wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-biometrics-on-mobile-devices.md

 #### **Privacy**

 Biometric data is classed as personally identifying information and therefore is subject to regulation, such as GDPR.
-On mobile devices, explicit consent to use biometrics must be gained since the user must choose to enroll a biometric.
+On mobile devices, explicit consent to use biometrics must be gained since the user must choose to enrolll a biometric.

 For the built-in biometric authentication features, the processing and capture of data is also usually performed entirely on the device.
 It will not, for example, be backed up to [built-in cloud services](/bronze-training/mobile-device-guidance/using-built-in-cloud-services) If you are using third-party apps that implement a separate biometric authentication step you should investigate how those biometric templates will be protected.

----

 ## How to use biometrics

 Unless you have specific users with a particularly high physical attack risk, we recommend biometrics be enabled for users who wish to use them.
 More specifically, when using biometrics on mobile devices, you should:

 -   Assess the security risks, privacy and performance of biometrics based on the considerations above.
-Manufacturer documentation can help with this, as well as researching any published vulnerabilities in the particular [device(s) you are intending to use](https://www.ncsc.gov.uk/collection/mobile-device-guidance/choosing-devices).
+Manufacturer documentation can help with this, as well as researching any published vulnerabilities in the particular [device(s) you are intending to use](/bronze-training/mobile-device-guidance/choosing-devices).
--   Provide [guidance to your users](https://www.ncsc.gov.uk/collection/mobile-device-guidance/advising-end-users) on the use of biometrics, security risks, and the associated security policy.
+-   Provide [guidance to your users](/bronze-training/mobile-device-guidance/advising-end-users) on the use of biometrics, security risks, and the associated security policy.
--   Where necessary and if possible, use [mobile device management (MDM)](https://www.ncsc.gov.uk/collection/mobile-device-guidance/choosing-and-using-mobile-device-management-services) to manage use of biometrics in line with your organization’s [authentication](https://www.ncsc.gov.uk/collection/mobile-device-guidance/enterprise-authentication-policy) policy.
-More detailed guidance for particular operating systems can be found in the [BCSF platform specific guidance](https://www.ncsc.gov.uk/collection/mobile-device-guidance/platform-guides).
+-   Where necessary and if possible, use [mobile device management (MDM)](/bronze-training/mobile-device-guidance/choosing-and-using-mobile-device-management-services) to manage use of biometrics in line with your organization’s [authentication](/bronze-training/mobile-device-guidance/enterprise-authentication-policy) policy.
+More detailed guidance for particular operating systems can be found in the BCSF platform specific guidance..
--   Ensure appropriate fallback mechanisms, such as device PIN or device password, are configured and security policies enforced, if possible, using [MDM](https://www.ncsc.gov.uk/collection/mobile-device-guidance/choosing-and-using-mobile-device-management-services).
+-   Ensure appropriate fallback mechanisms, such as device PIN or device password, are configured and security policies enforced, if possible, using [MDM](/bronze-training/mobile-device-guidance/choosing-and-using-mobile-device-management-services)